annalisaxamin/NBDA/README.md

-# NBDA
+# Network Based Data Analysis
-Project for the course of Network Based Data Analysis, held by Prof. Lauria (A.Y.
-2022-2023)

-Master of Science in Quantitative and Computational Biology, University of Trento
+This repository contains the project for the course of Network Based Data Analysis, held by Prof. Lauria (A.Y.
+2023-2024) at University of Trento.
+Master of Science in Quantitative and Computational Biology.

+## Code
+The code is available [here](https://github.com/annalisaxamin/NBDA/blob/main/NBDA_project.Rmd).

+## Dataset
+This project analyses the [GSE20437](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE20437) dataset retrieved from GEO.